THE BEST CARBON DISC WHEELSET

 Miles dug it.

 Perhaps we’ve become spoiled with so many hubs not giving you pre-load adjustment options like these HED hubs do.
 The rear axle loosened and tripped up Miles when he swapped cassettes requiring readjustment to get it back into his frame.
 I had a similar issue with somehow changing the front preload and needing to readjust to get the rotor and caliper realigned.
 We’re both amateur wrenches and can deal with these things.
-I’m not sure this wouldn’t frustrate most enthusiasts who may be a little less experienced dealing with these kinds of things.
+I think this would frustrate most enthusiasts who may be a little less experienced dealing with these kinds of things.

 We also agreed that the wheels’ tubeless setup wasn’t great.
 While both of us have a lot of experience with tubeless tires and rims, our experience with the Vanquish 4 suggests HED is behind the tubeless wheelset leaders.